 5. Cheonggyecheon

 Cheonggyecheon, otherwise called the Cheonggye Stream, is ideal for a late afternoon stroll.
-Watch the colours of the sky change into stunning shades as the sun sets.
+Watch the colours of the sky change into gorgeous shades as the sun sets.
 This 11-kilometre stream runs through downtown and doubles as a recreational area.
 It’s also a great route to take for several Seoul attractions, if you’d like to avoid the traffic on the road above.

 Also read: 8 ‘Futuristic’ Urban Parks in the World That Are Anything But Ordinary

-Day 2 – Morning to noon
+Day 2 – Morning to mid-afternoon

 7. Gangnam